Srekel/the-debuginator/README.md

 Will possibly use @incrediblejr handle vector if needed in future.

+For the demo and unit test projects I have a dependency and may add more in the future if it seems like a good idea.
+I'm less concerned about keeping those "clean" as they aren't a part of the library itself.

 ### Single header

-Though tests and examples are in separate projects.
+Though tests and examples are in separate files/folders/projects.

 ### Scrollable